 We are in the early stages so we were not surprised that we did not get that kind of outreach.
 We also kept in mind that we do have this contract vehicle at our disposal.

 So why is this valuable for a company like ours?
 A large segment of our customer base will be from the government.
 Contracting with the government is different from commercial sales with private citizens or private companies.

 There are more regulations and paperwork.
 By going through AFWERX, this gave us exposure to how that process works.
 It differed from a business plan competition, while complimentary to it as well.

 This summer we participated in the Rockies Venture Club HyperAccelerator.
 This program was very valuable to us.
 This was described to us as being like drinking from a fire hose.
 And that’s exactly what it felt like.

-It was a week worth of intensive training with long 8 hour days.
+It was a week worth of intensive training with long 8-hour days.
 It provided education for what it takes to bring a business from idea through startup.
 This would be achieved through funding and long-term growth.
-Resulting in a return of the investment by the founders and investors!

 We had workshops on:

 -Pitch deck development

 -Capital plans, etc.